nus-cs2103-AY2122S1/ip/docs/README.md

 # User Guide
+# 🧞‍♂️

 Genie is a **desktop app for managing your genie.tasks, optimised used via a Command Line Interface (CLI)** while still having the benefits of a Graphical User Interface (GUI).

-##Notes about the command format
+## Notes about the command format

 * Words in ```UPPER_CASE``` are the parameters to be supplied by the user. e.g. ```todo TASK```, ```TASK``` is a parameter which can be used as ```todo eat dinner```.

 ![overview](images/main.png)